Urban regeneration in Eastern Europe: Waterfront revitalization and local governance in Tallinn, Estonia

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Feldman, Merje, "Urban regeneration in Eastern Europe: Waterfront revitalization and local governance in Tallinn, Estonia" (1999).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 21.